calroc/Thun/docs/sphinx_docs/notebooks/The_Four_Operations.rst

 “Fulminators”
 ^^^^^^^^^^^^^

 Also known as “Futures” or “Promises” (by *everybody* else.
-“Fulinators” is what I was going to call them when I was thinking about implementing them in Thun.)
+“Fulminators” is what I was going to call them when I was thinking about implementing them in Thun.)